Prince

 For You

-Prince released his first major-label album, For You, on 7 April 1978.
-The majority of For You was written and performed by Prince, except for the song Soft And Wet (lyrics co-written by Moon).
-This was the first of Prince’s albums containing the now ubiquitous legend: "Produced, Arranged, Composed and Performed by Prince".
+Prince released his first major-label album, For You, in April 1978.
+The majority of the album was written and performed by Prince, except for the song Soft And Wet (lyrics co-written by Chris Moon).
+This was the first of Prince’s albums containing the now ubiquitous: "Produced, Arranged, Composed and Performed by Prince".

-Like most albums in his career, For You was recorded without a band; Prince purportedly played all 27 instruments on the album, though they were different types of string, percussion, and keyboard instruments.
+Like most albums in his career, For You was recorded without a band; Prince purportedly played all 27 instruments on the album, though among them were different types of string, keyboard and percussion instruments.

 Prince spent twice his initial advance recording the album, which sold modestly and charted low on the Billboard Top LP’s & Tapes charts, while reaching an honest #21 on Billboard Soul LP’s chart.
 The single Soft And Wet performed quite well on the Billboard Hot Soul Singles charts, reaching #12; it only reached #92 on the Billboard Hot 100 chart.
 Just As Long As We’re Together didn’t enter the Billboard Hot 100, and flopped at #91 on the Billboard Hot Soul Singles chart.